Free school meals

 Why have I been automatically awarded a free school meal for my child?

-The government allows us to use information we already hold for Housing Benefit and Council Tax support claims to identify households who may meet the criteria for free school meals and automatically make an award of a free school meal.
+The government allows us to use information we already hold for Housing Benefit and Council Tax Support claims to identify households who may meet the criteria for free school meals and automatically make an award.

 If you don’t want to have your information used for the automatic award then please contact us online.
 Your information will not be checked for entitlement and will be taken off the lists we send to schools.

-Why am I still entitled to a free school meal but my circumstances have changed?
+Why am I still entitled to free school meals if my circumstances change?

 From April 2018 the criteria used to determine which pupils are eligible for free school meals was updated to reflect the introduction of Universal Credit and the phasing out of other income-based benefits.